Geometry-Controlled Freezing and Revival of Bell Nonlocality through Environmental Memory

 as derived in Appendix~D. With the parameters of Fig.~\ref{fig:Dd}, one finds \(\Lambda_0 \simeq 6.9 \times 10^{4}\,\mathrm{s^{-1}}\) and \(k_{0}\) fixed by the system geometry.
 A protocol with \(T_{\mathrm{int}} = 1\,\mathrm{s}\) and \(N_{\mathrm{rep}} = 10^{5}\) already resolves displacements at the level of \(\delta d_{\min} \approx 57\,\mathrm{nm}\).
 Increasing the averaging time or the number of repetitions further improves the resolution as \(1/\sqrt{N_{\mathrm{rep}}T_{\mathrm{int}}}\), whereas reducing \(T_{\mathrm{int}}\) degrades it.
 For instance, a high-speed protocol with \(T_{\mathrm{int}} = 100\,\mu\mathrm{s}\) and \(N_{\mathrm{rep}} = 10^{8}\) yields \(\delta d_{\min} \approx 180\,\mathrm{nm}\), reflecting the fundamental trade-off between speed and precision in quantum-limited sensing.
 Even in this conservative regime, the sensitivity matches that of state-of-the-art optomechanical and electromechanical sensors--yet is achieved here without any applied drive, cavity, or feedback, and is fundamentally limited solely by quantum projection noise.

-\paragraph*{Target signals and practical advantages.---} Because the lifetime depends only on the qubit spacing, any subwavelength displacement maps directly onto a measurable change in lifetime, regardless of its origin: \begin{enumerate}[label=(\roman*),leftmargin=*] \item \textit{Surface-acoustic waves}\cite{gualtieri_piezoelectric_1994}--a\,GHz SAW in a piezoelectric substrate produces local strains of order \(10^{-5}\), moving the qubits by \(\sim 10\;\mathrm{nm}\) and shortening the lifetime by orders of magnitude; \item \textit{Nanomechanical forces} \cite{masmanidis_multifunctional_2007}--attonewton (\(10^{-18}\,\mathrm{N}\)) forces on a cantilever translate into measurable changes in \(\Gamma_{\mathrm{df}}\); \item \textit{Thermal or stress drift} \cite{thorbeck_two-level-system_2023}--slow substrate expansion appears as a quasi-static lifetime shift that can be tracked without drive. \end{enumerate} The measurement is quantum nondemolition: if the distance is static, the Bell state remains intact.
-No microwave tone, optical cavity or feedback is required--he fixed geometry defines a decoherence-protected reference state, realizing a passive, chip-scale quantum interferometer with sensitivity fundamentally limited by the system’s intrinsic coherence.
+\paragraph*{Target signals and practical advantages.—} Because the lifetime depends only on spacing, any subwavelength displacement maps directly onto a measurable lifetime change, irrespective of origin: \begin{enumerate}[label=(\roman*),leftmargin=*] \item \textit{Surface-acoustic waves}— (GHz piezoelectric substrates) with strain $\sim10^{-5}$ yield $\Delta d\!\sim\!10\,\mathrm{nm}$ and large lifetime reductions \cite{gualtieri1994}; \item \textit{Nanomechanical forces}—attonewton loads on a cantilever translate into detectable shifts of $\Gamma_{\mathrm{df}}$ \cite{masmanidis2007}; \item \textit{Thermal/stress drift}—slow substrate expansion appears as a quasi-static lifetime shift \cite{thorbeck2023}. \end{enumerate} The measurement is quantum nondemolition: for static spacing the Bell state remains intact.
+No microwave tone, optical cavity, or feedback is required; the fixed geometry defines a decoherence-protected reference, realizing a passive, chip-scale interferometer limited only by intrinsic coherence.

-\paragraph*{Conclusion.---} We have shown that \emph{geometry} alone can program the flow of quantum information in a one-dimensional reservoir.
-In a mirror-terminated waveguide the round-trip time \(T_{P}=2L/v\) sets the Bell-revival period, while the competition between \(T_{P}\) and the reservoir memory \(\lambda^{-1}\) fixes the revival visibility.
-Taking \(L\!\to\!\infty\) we reduced the full non-Markovian problem to an exact four-mode pseudomode model whose spectrum yields closed design rules.
+\paragraph*{Conclusion.—} We have shown that \emph{geometry} alone programs the flow of quantum information in a one-dimensional reservoir: in a mirror-terminated waveguide the round-trip time \(T_{P}=2L/v\) sets the Bell-revival period, while its competition with the memory time \(\lambda^{-1}\) controls the visibility.
+In the continuum limit, an exact four-mode pseudomode model captures the full non-Markovian dynamics and yields closed design rules via its spectrum. \rem{Controlling Bell nonlocality by static geometry offers immediate advantages for device-independent certification, robust distribution across network nodes, and passive sensing, with design rules applicable across superconducting, nanophotonic, and related waveguide-QED platforms.}